 I’ve got a confession to make.

-I’m ‘that guy’ call it OCD, call it being anal retentive, but I’m always making an effort to be as technically correct as possible, and one aspect of that effort has been the use of torque indicating or torque limiting tools when tightening fasteners.
+I'm “that guy.”
+Call it OCD, call it being anal-retentive, but I'm always making an effort to be as technically correct as possible.
+One aspect of that effort has been the use of torque indicating or torque limiting tools when tightening fasteners.

-I started with one torque wrench, just to tighten the bolts on compressor heads.
-From there, I’ve expanded to have three torque wrenches (¼ ⅜ and ½ drive) and a torque limiting screwdriver mostly for electrical connections.
+I started with one torque wrench, which I used just to tighten the bolts on compressor heads.
+From there, I've expanded to have three torque wrenches (¼, ⅜, and ½ drive) and a torque limiting screwdriver, mostly for electrical connections.

 What is torque?
 Simply put, torque is a measurement of the amount of force required to turn a fastener.
 For bolts, torque is normally measured in ft/lbs or in/lbs.
-To help you understand a foot-pounds (ft/lb) or inch-pounds (in/lb).
-A foot pound is one pound of force applied on a lever one foot long measured from the center of the fastener.
+To help you understand, those are foot-pounds (ft/lb) or inch-pounds (in/lb).
+A foot-pound is one pound of force applied on a lever one foot long measured from the center of the fastener.

-One place where torque wrenches are making inroads in our industry are with ductless mini splits.
-While I haven’t broken down and added one of these to my kit yet, I do have an easy way to torque flare fasteners using a regular torque wrench.
-Crowsfoot wrenches.
+One place where torque wrenches are making inroads in our industry is with ductless mini-splits.
+While I haven't broken down and added one of these to my kit yet, I do have an easy way to torque flare fasteners using a regular torque wrench: crowfoot wrenches.

 These little guys allow you to turn any ratchet or breaker bar into a handy wrench.
 To use them with a torque wrench, however, requires a little extra step.

 Remember how we measure torque?
-It’s based on the distance between the center of the fastener to the point where force is applied.
+It's based on the distance between the center of the fastener to the point where force is applied.
 Well, a torque wrench is calibrated to have force applied on the knurled part of the wrench handle and centers that force on the centerline of the drive spindle.
-Adding a crowsfoot wrench to the end of the wrench changes the center of the applied force.
-What we need to do is account for the extra length of the crowsfoot and the extra leverage that
+Adding a crowfoot wrench to the end of the wrench changes the center of the applied force.
+We need to account for the extra length of the crowfoot and the extra leverage that it creates.

 I hear a lot of guys argue against using a torque wrench because they can tighten things up just fine without one.
 Probably so.
-I did a lot of jobs prior to the one I mentioned earlier without using one and I was “just fine” or was I?
-Did I tighten those flanges evenly or did I warp the flange by over-torquing one side?
+I did a lot of jobs prior to the one I mentioned earlier without using one, and I was “just fine…” or was I?
+Did I tighten those flanges evenly, or did I warp the flange by over-torquing one side?
 Did I over-torque that flare and set myself up for a leak later?
-Did I tighten all the bolts evenly ensuring even clamping force on all those gaskets?
+Did I tighten all the bolts evenly, ensuring even clamping force on all those gaskets?
 A torque tool simplifies things for us.
-Tighten to specified torque, and you’re done.
-You don’t have to think about that variable anymore.
-It’s as tight as it’s supposed to be and no tighter.
+Tighten to the specified torque, and you're done.
+You don't have to think about that variable anymore.
+It's as tight as it's supposed to be and no tighter.